-Students are required to record an individual podcast of 7 minutes that critically discusses one of the following topics and questions:
+Students are required to record an individual podcast of 7 minutes and provide a written script, that critically discusses one of the following topics and questions:

-- 1. Harmonisation of European accounting: What impact does it have on public, non-profit or private organizations? - 2.
+- 1. Intangible asset values are an increasing proportion of total company values, sometimes exceeding the value of their equity: Is this a problem?
+Why, or why not? - 2.
 Equity investor compensation: What compensation methods exist and what role does ethics play?
+Use contemporary example(s) to support your discussion.